o2r-project/api/03-job.md

 ### Error Response

 Code
-: 401 Unauthorized

-Content
-: `{ error : 'user not logged in' }`
-   User is not logged in [siehe oben] [s.o.]

-Code
 : 404 Not Found

 Content
 : `{ error : 'no ERC with this ID found' }`
    Could not find a ERC with the provided `:id`.

-Code
-: 500 Internal Server Error

-Content
-: `{ error : 'Could not run job'}`
-  Could not create job for undefined reason.

 ### Status report